Raezroth/Minecraft-Pinephone/README.md

 Hit PLAY!
 Close when launched to install Forge & Optifine.

-Install Forge:
+Install Forge or Fabric:

-Navigate to your Forge installer, then `java -jar forge-installer.jar`
+Navigate to your Forge or Fabric installer, then `java -jar forge-installer.jar`

 TESTED ON:
 ---